5 The Grove

-5, The Grove is a semi-detached house in Highgate, London.
-It is listed Grade II on the National Heritage List for England.
+5 The Grove is a semi-detached house in Highgate, London.
+It is listed at Grade II on the National Heritage List for England.

-Originally built around 1688, it was rebuilt around 1933 by C. H. James, yet retained its general appearance.
-The house consists of three storeys and a basement, built in red brick.
-The interior has been substantially altered since it was built.
-During James's remodelling of the house in the 1930s, several examples of early 18th-century wallpapers were found hidden behind wooden panelling, which were subsequently donated to the Victoria and Albert Museum.
-Wooden railings surround the front of the house, and a lantern surmounts the front entrance.
-Prior to his death in 2016, George Michael was the sole tenant of this building.
+Originally built around 1688, it was rebuilt around 1933 by C. H. James, while retaining its general appearance.
+The house has three storeys and a basement and is built in red brick.
+Its interior has been substantially altered since its original construction.
+During James's remodelling in the 1930s, several examples of early 18th-century wallpapers were found behind wooden panelling and were subsequently donated to the Victoria and Albert Museum.
+Wooden railings enclose the front of the house, and a lantern surmounts the entrance.
+Prior to his death in 2016, George Michael was the sole tenant.

-In 2020, the house was bought for £19 million by Stephen Cameron and his wife, Clare Harrison, who made £170 million from selling the medical PR firm Nucleus Global.
+In 2020, the house was bought for £19 million by Stephen Cameron and his wife, Clare Harrison, who had made £170 million from selling the medical PR firm Nucleus Global.